Lake Houston Wilderness Park

 Equines brought into Lake Houston Wilderness Park must have a completed VS Form 10-11 proving a negative finding for Equine Infectious Anemia within the past 12 months.

 Pets are not allowed in buildings in the park.
-Keep those dogs on a leash.
+All pets must be kept on a leash.

 Mosquitoes are part of the forest environment.
 For your own comfort, remember to use mosquito repellant.